 - While the zucchini is baking, spray a large sauté pan with olive oil.
 Add the onion and ground turkey.
 Squeeze as much water as you can from the reserved zucchini flesh and chop it up.
 Add the chopped zucchini to the pan.
 Season the mixture with the salt and pepper.
 Cook, breaking up the turkey with a spoon, until turkey is browned and vegetables are softened.
 Stir in the tomato sauce and simmer a few minutes longer.

 - Spoon the turkey filling into the zucchini halves.
-Mix the mozzarella cheese and breadcrumbs together in a bowl and sprinkle the mixture on top of the zucchini boats.
+Mix the mozzarella and parmesan cheese together in a bowl and sprinkle the mixture on top of the zucchini boats.

 - Cover the baking dish with foil and bake in the oven for 20 minutes until the zucchini is cooked through and the cheese is melted.
 Enjoy!